leadedge/ofxWinDialog/README.md

 Where "Show graphics" is the string returned to "appDialogFunction" from ofxWinDialog when the user changes the checkbox and "bShowGraphics" is a flag that is changed within ofApp when that string is received.

 Set the dialog opening position and size.
 Refer to the example code for opening position options.
-Psoition 0, 0 will centre the dialog on the app window.
+Position 0, 0 will centre the dialog on the app window.

 	dialog->SetPosition(0, 0, 400, 600);